-Clause 4.2.3.5.2.1 Wheelsets / Conformity assessment clause 6.2.3.7: Axles
+2.4.16.
+Clause 4.2.3.5.2.1 Mechanical and geometric characteristics of wheelsets / Conformity assessment clause 6.2.3.7: Axles

-"(2) The demonstration of compliance for mechanical resistance and fatigue characteristics of the axle shall be in accordance with the specification referenced in Annex J-1, index 88, clauses 4, 5 and 6 for non-powered axles, or the specification referenced in Annex J-1, index 89, clauses 4, 5 and 6 for powered axles.
+"(2) The demonstration of compliance for mechanical resistance and fatigue characteristics of the axle shall be in accordance with the specification referenced in Appendix J-1, index 88, clauses 4, 5 and 6 for non-powered axles, or the specification referenced in Appendix J-1, index 89, clauses 4, 5 and 6 for powered axles.

-The decision criteria for the permissible stress is specified in the specification referenced in Annex J-1, index 88, clause 7 for non-powered axles, or the specification referenced in Annex J-1, index 89, clause 7 for powered axles."
+The decision criteria for the permissible stress is specified in the specification referenced in Appendix J-1, index 88, clause 7 for nonpowered axles, or the specification referenced in Appendix J-1, index 89, clause 7 for powered axles.

-The verification of the axle is intended to be done by calculation as set out in EN 13103 or EN 13104 (depending of the axle type) which define:
+The verification of the axle is intended to be done by calculation as set out in EN 13103 and 13104 which defines:

-- the load cases to consider; - the specific calculation methods for the design of the axle and the decision criteria; - the permissible stress: - for steel grade EA1N and - o the methodology to determine the permissible stress with other materials. - "(4) A verification procedure shall exist to ensure at the production phase that no defects may detrimentally affect safety due to any change in the mechanical characteristics of the axles. - (5) The tensile strength of the material in the axle, the impact test characteristics, the surface integrity, the material characteristics and the material cleanliness shall be verified.
+- the load cases to be considered;

+- the specific calculation methods for the design of the axle and the decision criteria;

+- the permissible stress:

+- for steel grade EA1N and

+- the methodology to determine the permissible stress with other materials.

+"(4) A verification procedure shall exist to ensure at the production phase that no defects may detrimentally affect safety due to any change in the mechanical characteristics of the axles.
+(5) The tensile strength of the material in the axle, the resistance to impact, the surface integrity, the material characteristics and the material cleanliness shall be verified.
 The verification procedure shall specify the batch sampling used for each characteristic to be verified."

 The axle is considered a safety relevant component which needs to be checked and controlled, not only for the design criteria, but also for ensuring end quality of the product.
-EN 13261:2009+A1 sets out the verification procedure to be followed for the parameters stated in the TSI; the number of samples to be checked in production, the procedures to follow for any significant changes in the design of the axle or changes of manufacturer of the material of the axle, etc.
+EN 13261:2009+A1:2010 sets out the verification procedure to be followed for the parameters stated in the TSI; the number of samples to be checked in production, the procedures to follow for any significant changes in the design of the axle or changes of manufacturer of the material of the axle, etc.

-This may be part of the assessment of the quality management system of the manufacturer: sampling, batch size and similar issues may be based on the EN 13261:2009+A1 Annex I.
+This may be part of the assessment of the quality management system of the manufacturer: sampling, batch size and similar issues may be based on the EN 13261:2009+A1:2010 Annex I.

-Clause 4.2.3.5.2.2: Wheel / Conformity assessment clause 6.1.3.1
+2.4.17.
+Clause 4.2.3.5.2.2: Mechanical and geometrical characterisitics of wheels / Conformity assessment clause 6.1.3.1

-"(1) The mechanical characteristics of the wheel shall be proven by mechanical strength calculations, taking into account three load cases: straight track (centred wheelset), curve (flange pressed against the rail), and negotiating of points and crossings (inside surface of flange applied to the rail), as specified in the specification referenced in Annex J-1, index 71, clauses 7.2.1 and 7.2.2."
+"(1) The mechanical characteristics of the wheel shall be proven by mechanical strength calculations, taking into account three load cases: straight track (centred wheelset), curve (flange pressed against the rail), and negotiating of points and crossings (inside surface of flange applied to the rail), as specified in the specification referenced in Appendix J-1, index 71, clauses 7.2.1 and 7.2.2."